harukafractus/infra/README.md

 # Infra
-Just another NixOS / Home Manager configuration.
+Just another collection of NixOS / Home Manager configurations and Ansible Playbooks.
 These files are used to configure my laptops to work out-of-the-box.

-### Deployment
+### NixOS

 The deployment process is pretty straightforward.
 For NixOS on a Surface Pro device, run:
 ```